content-left-bg.png

 What bullying is

-It can involve an individual or a group misusing their power (or perceived power) over one or more persons who feel unable to stop it from happening.
+It can involve an individual or a group misusing their power (or perceived power) over 1 or more persons who feel unable to stop it from happening.

 Bullying can happen in person or online and it can be obvious (overt) or hidden (covert).